sajoy/scratch-tab/README.md

 - allow custom tab title
 - add hide/show all buttons

+# known bugs
+- list of notes probably will not scroll

 # contributing

 If you want to, have at it!
 Here's what you need to know: